 One hundred and thirty-five hybrid heat pumps are already installed in residential houses in Ameland.
 These hybrid heat pumps are fitted with a 20 kWth boiler and a 1.1 kWe/5 kWth heat pump.
 The units can switch between natural gas and electricity independently depending on weather conditions.
 These hybrid heat pumps are prepared to run on biogas as well.

 3.3.1.7 Biobased saline batteries

-SuWoTec will install a 120 kWh (50 kW charging capacity) biobased battery close to a new construction with 13 houses in the city of Nes.
+SuWoTec will install a 120 kWh (50 kW charging capacity) biobased battery.

 3.3.1.8 Hydrogen water taxis